jolocom/sdk-rpc-interface/packages/client/README.md

 const deepLink = utils.encodeAsDeepLink(credentialRequest.interactionToken)
 ```

-Once the Wallet has received the request (e.g. by scanning a QR code or by oppening a deep link), the user will be prompted to share matching Verifiable Credentials from their Wallet.
+Once the Wallet has received the request (e.g. by scanning a QR code or by opening a deep link), the user will be prompted to share matching Verifiable Credentials from their Wallet.
 The selected VCs will be POSTed to the endpoint listed in the `callbackURL` field.

 In order to complete the interaction (i.e. verify the VCs presented by the user), the following method can be called: